 Yes, you can terminate an employee who fails to produce the required document(s), or a receipt for a replacement document(s) (in the case of lost, stolen or destroyed documents), within three (3) business days of the date employment begins.

 However, you must apply these practices uniformly to all employees.
 If an employee has presented a receipt for a replacement document(s), he or she must produce the actual document(s) within 90 days of the date employment begins.

-Ensuring I-9 Compliance is a key responsibility of U.S. employers.
-VisaPro attorneys assist clients in achieving and maintaining I-9 Compliance by auditing past and current records, advising on new-hire procedures and conducting regular training sessions.
+Ensuring I-9 Compliance is a key responsibility of ALL U.S. employers.
+VisaPro attorneys can assist clients in achieving and maintaining I-9 Compliance by auditing past and current records, advising on new-hire procedures and conducting regular training sessions.
 Click here to learn more about our I-9 services.

 What VisaPro Customers Are Saying